kiawnna/terraform-aws-autoscaling-group/README.md

     propagate_at_launch = true
   }]
 ```
-> **Note**: Interpolation is not allowed in the variables.tf file, which is why the environment is not specified in the Name tag above.
+> **Note**: Interpolation is not allowed in the variables.tf file, which is why the environment is not specified in the tags above.